open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 ![Application Telemetry Schema Overview](./img/0240-app-telemetry-schema-overview.png)

-The concept of the Application Telemetry Schema, as described in the previous diagram, will play a central role and unlock numerous use cases (this is not an exhaustive list):
+The concept of the Application Telemetry Schema and Resolved Telemetry Schema, as described in the previous diagram, will play a central role and unlock numerous use cases (this is not an exhaustive list):

 * Telemetry Client SDKs can be automatically generated from an application telemetry schema, enhancing both user experience and performance.